Here is my A-Z of writing tips.

 U is for United

 Writing can be a solitary pastime, but it’s a united effort to bring a novel to fruition.
 After the many months of writing The Curious Charms of Arthur Pepper I allowed a handful of close friends to read it.
 I’m glad I did as their support and comments spurred me on.
-Comments, thoughts and suggestions from agent Clare and editors Sally and Erika have made writing feel like a real co-operative effort.
+Comments, thoughts and suggestions from agent Clare and editors Emily and Natalie have made writing feel like a real co-operative effort.
 It’s easy to shut yourself away and to keep your writing a secret, but there is lots of support out there – friends, family, writing groups etc. It can be good to share.

 V is for Voice